 - If there are a lot of files to transfer, as long as the task begins, you can close the page or close your computer because MultCloud supports the offline transfer.

-You can easily migrate Google Drive to G suite following any solutions above.
-You can select the one that you are most interested in to perform the migration process.
-If you prefer to use the new way with MultCloud, in addition to “Cloud Transfer”, MultCloud also has explorer-type function and “Cloud Sync”.
+You can easily migrate Google Drive to Google Workspace following any solutions above.
+You can select the one that you are most interested in performing the migration process.
+If you prefer to use the new way with MultCloud, in addition to “Cloud Transfer”, MultCloud also has an explorer-type function and “Cloud Sync”.

 As Google Drive is widely used by us due to its powerful features, if you want to move files from one Google Drive to another, you can use “Copy” or “Copy to”.
 If you would like to create sync relationships between clouds like syncing Google Drive with Dropbox, you can use “Cloud Sync”.